A separation theorem for entire transcendental maps: Location of interior fixed points. Proof of Proposition A

-\begin{rem} Observe that the ray $g_F$ does not necessarily land alone; other fixed rays coming from fundamental domains which do intersect the disc might land together with $g_F$ (see Figure \ref{B}). \end{rem}
+\begin{rem} Observe that the ray $g_F$ does not necessarily land alone; other fixed rays coming from fundamental domains which do intersect the disk might land together with $g_F$ (see Figure \ref{B}). \end{rem}

 Recall that a fixed point is an \emph{interior fixed point} if there are no fixed rays landing at it.
 Observe that interior fixed points cannot be in $\C\setminus(\ov{D}\cup \TT)$, because $f$ maps $\C\setminus(\ov{D}\cup \TT)$ to $\ov{D}$.
-Also, they cannot be in a fundamental domain not intersecting the disc by Proposition~\ref{Forced landing}.
-So interior fixed points are contained either in $\ov{D}\setminus \TT$ or in the finitely many fundamental domains which intersect $D$ (see Figure \ref{C}).
+Also, they cannot be in a fundamental domain not intersecting the disk by Proposition~\ref{Forced landing}, {nor in $D\cap \TT$}.
+So interior fixed points are contained either in $\ov{D}\setminus \TT$ or, {if they are outside $D$}, they lie in the finitely many fundamental domains which intersect $D$ (see Figure \ref{C}).

+We now assume that all fixed rays land.
 Recall that $\Gamma$ is the graph formed by fixed rays together with their endpoints, and that the connected components of $\C\setminus \Gamma$ are called \emph{basic regions} for $f$.
 The following is a corollary of Proposition \ref{Forced landing}. \begin{cor} There are finitely many basic regions for fixed rays. \end{cor} \begin{proof} As tracts do not accumulate in any compact set, there are only finitely many tracts intersecting $D$.
 As preimages of $\delta$ do not accumulate in any compact set either, there are finitely many fundamental domains intersecting $D$, hence by Proposition \ref{Forced landing} all but finitely many fixed rays must land at repelling fixed points in the interior of their respective fundamental domains.
 Therefore, only the finitely many remaining ones are free to land together with other rays. \end{proof}